madmodder123/retropie_saves/README.md

 I was getting tired of downloading saves and converting them to be compatible with RetroPie so I figured I would save other people the hassle!

-Be aware that not all of the naming conventions are the same, I would like have them all named with the "Re-dump" naming convention [Game Title (USA/Europe/Japan/etc)] but I haven't had time to do this.
+Be aware that not all of the naming conventions are the same, I would like to have them all named with the "Re-dump" naming convention [Game Title (USA/Europe/Japan/etc)] but I haven't had time to do this.

 These are mainly focused on multiplayer objects or other unlockables such as mini-games.
 Games such as RPG saves will not be included, because you should just play and enjoy the games!
 There are a few exceptions, such as games like Resident Evil 2 saves where Hunk and Tofu are unlocked, so if you want to play the campaign with those characters you can.